tblbuildings/external-api-examples/Webhook_Susbscription_Events.md

 ## `WEBHOOK_ADDED`

 ### **When is this event sent?**
-This event is sent **immediately after your webhook has been successfully registered** on the Orion platform.
+This event is sent immediately after your webhook has been successfully registered on the TBL platform, Admin web app.
 Use this to confirm that your endpoint is active and ready to receive future events.

 ### **Example Payload**